clojuredocs/guides/articles/language/core_overview.md

 ### let

-(let ...) allows binding of locals and defines an explicit scope for those bindings.
+`let` allows binding of locals and defines an explicit scope for those bindings.
 The bindings are defined as a vector of [symbol value] pairs.

-The body of a (let ...) statement also provides an implicit (do ...) that allows for multiple statements in the body of (let ...).
+The body of a `let` statement also provides an implicit `do` that allows for multiple statements in the body of `let`.

 A basic example:
 {% highlight clojure %}